MazRadwan/DBdev_QAP1/README.md

 ## Database installed

-- Postgres installed and list databes via SQL Shell
+- Postgres installed and list databases via SQL Shell
 - Screenshot of running dashboard in PGAdmin

 ## Using SELECT